 Baird continues to provide cost basis information for both Covered and Noncovered securities on the Client Statement and the Tax Statement (e.g., Form 1099-B) delivered to clients.
 The primary difference is that cost basis will only be reported to the IRS for Covered securities.
 Gross proceeds are still reported to the IRS for all securities sold, regardless of whether they are Covered or Noncovered.

-Baird Tax Statement
+Baird 1099 Consolidated Tax Statement

-The Baird Tax Statement contains the necessary information to assist you in preparing your taxes.
+The Baird 1099 Consolidated Tax Statement1 contains the necessary information to assist you in preparing your income tax return(s).